Joel Embiid returns with seventh career triple-double in 76ers’ rout of Chicago Bulls

 Embiid is the reigning NBA MVP for a reason.
 With the big man back, the Sixers turned this into an early blowout against a Bulls team that had played well recently without injured guard Zach LaVine.
 LaVine can return to the lineup as early as Friday.
 Even the two-time All-Star wouldn’t have helped much in this one as the Bulls fell to 10-6 this season without him.

-The 76ers raced to a 43-18 lead after one quarter, with the Bulls missing all 10 3-pointers.
+The 76ers raced to a 43-18 after one quarter, with the Bulls missing all 10 3-pointers.

 DeMar DeRozan led the Bulls with 16 points.
 Andre Drummond had 11 points, 17 rebounds and muffed a dunk to the delight of the home crowd when he was stuffed by the front of the rim.
 Forward Patrick Williams left with an injured right ankle.